-and a letter on today's date was sent home by a Mrs Thrale, née Salusbury, but more colourfully known by her second married name, as Hester Lynch Piozzi.
+and a letter bearing today's date was sent home by a Mrs Thrale, née Salusbury, but more colourfully known by her second married name, as Hester Lynch Piozzi.
 She and her Italian husband Jacob hosted a London salon, whose regulars included Samuel Johnson and therefore James Boswell, Dr Charles and especially his wife Frances Burney, Elizabeth Montagu, Joshua Reynolds, Anna Seward, Sarah Siddons, many others less well remembered today.
-The letter is now archived at the Rylands Library in the University of Manchester; it comments, somewhat snobbishly, about a visit suggested by her friend Elizabeth Montagu (click here), an opportunity not to be missed while holidaying in Paris.
+The letter is now archived at the Rylands Library in the University of Manchester; it comments, somewhat snobbishly, about a visit suggested by her friend Elizabeth Montagu (click here for more on her, or go to Oct 2), an opportunity not to be missed while holidaying in Paris.
 Clearly Mrs Thrale was disappointed.
 The letter reads as follows:

 "The Morning was spent in adjusting our Ornaments in order to dine with Madame de Bocage at 2 o'clock.
 There was a showy Dinner with a Frame in the middle, and she gave us an English Pudding made after the Receipt of the Dutchess of Queensbury.
 We saw nothing particularly pleasing at this Visit but the beauty of Madame de Bocages niece, the Countess of Blanchetre, whose husband was so handsome too that being a Frenchman - I wonder'd.
 In the course of conversation, however, he turned out an Italian, and there was another Italian Noble - man who hailed Baretti and made himself agreable to us all.
 Nothing would serve him but attend us at night to the Colissee which, after leaving our Names with the Sardinian Ambassadress, we were willing enough to permit.
 In Madame de Bocage's Drawing room stood the Busts of Shakespear, Milton, Pope and Dryden, the lady sat on a Sopha with a fine Red Velvet Cushion fringed with gold under her Feet and just over her Head a Cobweb of uncommon size & I am sure great Antiquity.
 A Pot to spit in, either of Pewter or Silver quite as black & ill-coloured, was on her Table, & when the Servant carried Coffee about he put in Sugar with his Fingers.
 The House these people live in is a fine one but so contrived that we were to pass through a sort of Hall where the Footmen were playing at Cards before we arrived at Madame's Chamber."